Parent page: More about Outputs

 Use a video output container to publish your PCB 3D Video(s).

-By default, the publisher is set to generate a single video file, named using the Output Job file name.
+By default, the publisher is set to generate a single video file that is named using the Output Job file name.
 Change output settings as required.

 Adding and Configuring a PCB 3D Video Output